JavaScript Temporal Why?

 Why Was Temporal Created?

-The Date object was created in 1995 and has some design issues that still cause bugs today.
+The Date object was created in 1995 and has some design issues that causes bugs.

 For example, months in Date are zero-based, which is confusing.

-Another problem is that many Date methods change the same object (mutation), which can create unexpected results.
+Date methods change the same object (mutation), which can create unexpected results:

 // Create a Date